biast12/tickets-docs/src/features/start-ticket-from-message.md

 ### Required Permission Level
 To limit usage of this functionality to staff members: visit the [web dashboard](../setup/dashboard.md), select your server, and take a look at the `Settings` page.

 You will see a dropdown menu labelled `Required Permission Level` under the `Context Menu (Start Ticket Dropdown)` heading.
-Adjust the setting to your wish, and then press the `Submit` button.
+Adjust the setting to your needs, and then press the `Submit` button.

 ![Context menu permission level](../../img/context_menu_permission_level.webp)